What is a Futures Contract?

 What kind of wallet does BaseFEX use?

-BaseFEX stores all Bitcoins in a cold multi-signatured wallet.
+BaseFEX stores all Bitcoin or USDT in a cold multi-signatured wallet.

 What is a cold multi-signatured wallet?